11 Different Types of Deer in North America

 Their range extends to subtropical woods in eastern Asia and intensively inhabited areas.

-Mostly, deep forests make up their favoured environment.
+Their preferred environment consists mainly of deep forests.
 They migrate to cropland with forests but also graze in cleared forest areas.

 The Sika Deer can live in most of the places they are found since they are easily adapted to various habitats.